etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 Comprehensions, no tiny loops
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Even perfectly Pythonic loop can be further improved by turning it into a list or dictionary comprehension.
+Even perfectly a Pythonic loop can be further improved by turning it into a list or dictionary comprehension.
 Consider quite a mundane for-loop building a sublist on a condition: